gtamilse/Network-Automation-with-Ansible/LTRPRG-1500/Old Network Automation with Ansible.md

 ### Lab exercise
 - Utilize Ansible loops to simplify execution of multiple show commands.
-- Create a playbook, p7-loops.yml, with the below contents
+- Create a playbook, p7-loops.yml, with the below content, on your home directory.

 ```
+cisco@ansible-controller:~$ vi p7-loops.yml
 ---
 - name: get config of gig1 and gig2 from IOS devices
   hosts: IOS